-- ✓ It should be meaningful enough to convince others to follow. - business evolution.
-Embracing AI in a $\checkmark$ It should be specific to your industry and company's workflows affords better core business.
+- ✓ It should give a quick win (6-12 months); - ✓ It should be meaningful enough to convince others to follow; - ✓ It should be specific to your industry and core business.

 An initial AI project candidate should be chosen via a process consisting of several steps and should eventually lead to implementing a single AI project in production.
 Furthermore, the pilot project should provide the analysis and guidance for the scale-up and industrialization of all the key pieces deployed during the project.
 Many pilots failed because they couldn't scale-up at production level.

-A 5 step approach was introduced by DZone Al Developers, which is summarized as below.
+A 5 step approach was introduced by DZone AI Developers, which is summarized as below112.